mobile-virt/u-boot-chromebook-xe303c12/xen/README.md

 ```
 5. To boot Xen using u-boot, it is necessary to wrap the xen-4.17-armhf kernel in u-boot format with a LOADADDR set appropriately :
 ```
-user@devuan-bunsen ~ % cd /
+user@devuan-bunsen ~ % cd /boot
-user@devuan-bunsen / % sudo mkimage -A arm -T kernel -C none -a 0x51004000 -e 0x51004000 -d xen-4.17-armhf xen-4.17-armhf-armmp-0x51004000.ub
+user@devuan-bunsen /boot % sudo mkimage -A arm -T kernel -C none -a 0x51004000 -e 0x51004000 -d xen-4.17-armhf xen-4.17-armhf-armmp-0x51004000.ub
 ```
 6. Edit /var/lib/connman/settings - set WiFi enable to true

-7. Check that /etc/fstab has the two mount points for / and /boot (/ is ext4 and /boot is ext2).
+7. Check that /etc/fstab has the two mount points for / and /boot (/ is ext4 and /boot is ext2) and remove any entries that are no longer valid.
 It should like :
 ```
 LABEL=ROOT /    ext4    defaults 0       0
 LABEL=BOOT /boot    ext2    defaults 0       0
 ```
-8. Install the Linux 6.1.59-stb-xen-cbe+ kernel with Xen support according to the instructions below for adding support for Xen as an upgrade.
+8. Install the Linux 6.1.61-stb-xen-cbe+ kernel with Xen support according to the instructions below for adding support for Xen as an upgrade, steps 1 and 2.

-9. Follow steps 5 and 6 below to install the bootxen.scr script in /boot.

-10. The 6.1.59 kernel looks for init at /init instead of /sbin/init.
-So do :
+9. Some 6.1.y kernels look for init at /init instead of /sbin/init.
+So create a symbolic like as follows if it does not exist :
 ```
 user@devuan-bunsen ~ % cd /
 user@devuan-bunsen / % sudo ln -s sbin/init init
 ```
-11. Follow the steps in the next section at steps 6 and 7 to create and install the bootxen.scr file in /boot.
-Only the bootxen.scr file needs to be installed on the image, the bootxen.source file is only necessary to create the binary bootxen.scr using mkimage.
+10. Follow the steps in the next section Adding support for Xen as an upgrade at steps 6 and 7 to create and install the bootxen.scr file in /boot.
+Only the bootxen.scr file needs to be installed on the image at /boot, the bootxen.source file is only necessary to create the binary bootxen.scr using mkimage and can remain in /home/user.

-12. Shutdown the Chromebook and either reboot the Chromebook in Chrome OS mode or move the SD card to another computer to create the images with commands like this :
+11. Shutdown the Chromebook and either reboot the Chromebook in Chrome OS mode or move the SD card to another computer to create the images with commands like this :
 ```
 localhost ~/Downloads $ sudo dd if=/dev/mmcblk1p3 bs=1M | gzip - > xe303c12_vubu-xen-BOOT3.img.gz
 localhost ~/Downloads $ sudo dd if=/dev/mmcblk1p4 bs=1M | gzip - > xe303c12_vubu-xen-ROOT4.img.gz
 ```
 ## Adding support for Xen as an upgrade (does not destroy the current installation)
-Xen support requires a Linux kernel with support for runing as dom0 on the Xen hypervisor.
-For more information, please refer to support pages at https://xenproject.org.

 To install a kernel with Xen support as an upgrade of the installation with support for kvm created by following the instructions on the main README of this repository, follow these steps on the Chromebook to be upgraded with Xen support :

 1. Download the kernel from here : https://github.com/mobile-virt/arm-legacy-kvm/releases/download/2023-11-04/linux-6.1.61-stb-xen-cbe+-arm.tar.gz